2024 Democratic Party presidential debates and forums: January 8, 2024 – Manchester, New Hampshire

 On January 8, 2024, Williamson and Phillips participated in a debate hosted by New England College in Manchester, New Hampshire.
-The debate was broadcast on satellite radio by Sirius XM and was moderated by Josh McElveen, who was the former political director of WMUR.
+The debate was broadcast on satellite radio by SiriusXM and was moderated by Josh McElveen, who was the former political director of WMUR.

 Criteria

 To qualify, candidates needed to be registered on the New Hampshire primary ballot and poll at more than five percent.
 As Biden did not file for the New Hampshire primary ballot in deference to Democratic National Committee (DNC) rules changing the primary calendar, (Note: Allies of Biden are running a write-in campaign.) he was not invited to the debate, and instead gave a campaign speech in South Carolina discussing white supremacy and attacking Republican frontrunner Donald Trump.

 Summary

 The two candidates spent most of the debate attacking Biden and the DNC, rather than each other.
 At one point, the moderator had to interject to get the candidates to draw contrasts with each other on stage.
 Both candidates criticized several state Democratic parties for actions taken to make it more difficult for them to get on the ballot.
 Both candidates also indicated support for student debt cancellation and opposition to removing Donald Trump from the ballot.
 Phillips invoked Biden's poll numbers to try to argue that he would be unable to defeat Trump in a general election.
 Williamson criticized Phillips for not supporting Medicare for All until two months after he had started his campaign and not taking any action on it in Congress, and described focusing on Trump as a distraction.

 Reactions to the debate were mixed.
 Politico described it as a dud, while many attendees surveyed by USA Today said they liked what they heard.
 Both newspapers agreed that the debate would likely be inconsequential to the primary.